seansovine/wgpu_grapher/README.md

 ## GPU wave equation simulation

-The solver mode of has a finite-difference wave equation solver implemented on the GPU using a Wgpu compute shader.
+The solver mode has a finite-difference wave equation simulation implemented on the GPU using a Wgpu compute shader.
 The `gpu_finite_difference` crate has a standalone version of the solver.

 <p align="center" margin="20px">